 Banco do Brasil CEO says Bolsonaro demanded higher profitability

-SAO PAULO, May 7 (Reuters) - Banco do Brasil SA's BBAS3.SA new Chief Executive Fausto Riberio told journalists on Friday that President Jair Bolsonaro asked him to work to increase the state-controlled lender's profitability.
+SAO PAULO, May 7 (Reuters) - Banco do Brasil SA's BBAS3.SA new chief executive on Friday denied any political interference at the bank, saying President Jair Bolsonaro had only asked him to work on improving the state-controlled lender's profitability.

-Ribeiro took the helm of the bank in April, replacing Andre Brandao, who quit in March after a tussle with Bolsonaro over a cost-cutting plan.
+Fausto Ribeiro took the helm in April, replacing Andre Brandao, who quit in March after a tussle with Bolsonaro over a cost-cutting plan that included the closure of several branches and an employee buyout program.

+"President Bolsonaro told me to seek a higher profitability, to increase efficiency," Ribeiro told reporters, adding his management would be technical.

+"There is no political interference, the bank is only getting closer to the Economy Minister."

 ((carolina.mandl@thomsonreuters.com; +55 11 5644 7703; +55 11 97116-3806;))